ashleefv/covid19fibrosis/README.md

 ### Plot Replication
 The folder "Template of in silico experiments" contains template code for all the cases.

-For a single simulaion, a template code and Single_run file is placed same folder.
+For a single simulaion, a template code and Single_run file is placed in the same folder.
 The output is generated in a folder named plot.

-For multiple simulation, First, create_replications.py file is used to generate 15 replications.
+For multiple simulation, first, create_replications.py file is used to generate 15 replications.
 Then Analysis.py file is run to extract the output data.
 After that, mean_response_of_replications.py file is used to plot mean responses from different cases.

 ### Figure 2
 ![Figure 2](/Figures/Fig2.png)